 Today’s B2B buyers have little patience with low-quality content.
 They are searching for answers, and when they don’t find them quickly, they move on.
 But more than answers, they are looking for someone they can trust.
 Often, their careers are on the line.

-Here are four aspects of copy that I believe are essential to building lasting relationships.
+Here are four aspects of marketing content essential to building lasting relationships.

 I tell your story without hype or hoopla.
 I present the facts about your services, explain the benefits, and show them the proof.